-Cebu City is a big city, not very beautiful, which I saw only a few streets and malls, these famous malls found everywhere in Asia, often occupying several floors of a building.
-A lot of concrete, jeepneys, motorcycles, a lot of bustle.
-Floppies of begging children too, at the foot of hotels and mallsrushing on the tourists, or prostrate, in rags, on dirty cartons on the floor.
+Cebu City is a big city, not very beautiful, of which I saw only some streets and shopping centers, these famous malls that we find everywhere in Asia, often occupying several floors of a building.
+A lot of concrete, jeepneys, motorcycles, a lot of agitation.
+Lots of begging children too, at the foot of the hotels and the mallsrushing on the tourists, or prostrate, in rags, on dirty cartons on the floor.

 Having avoided large urban areas until now, I had not yet been confronted with the raw spectacle of misery.
 A feeling of helplessness.
-The passers-by of Cebu and the customers of the shopping mall pretend not to see these street kids.
-The vigilantes chase them away.
-And me, with my indecent buying power, I slap nearly 3,000 pesos for my room that night at the Midtown Hotel.
+The passers-by of Cebu and the customers of the shopping mall pretend not to see these street children.
+The security guards chase them away.
+And me, with my indecent purchasing power, I spend almost 3,000 pesos for my room, that night, at the Midtown Hotel.

 Ideally located in the center, but purely functional.
 Not much charm, breathtaking views of the concrete and the bay of Cebu, indifferent welcome.

 On the shopping side, I was a little disappointed.
 The malls from here are not worth those of Bangkok or Kuala Lumpur.
-But I had the great pleasure, before my departure, to see again Marika and Shareef, also passing through Cebu City.
-We had exchanged our phone numbers to Siquijor to be able to send SMS.
-In the meantime, they spent a few days in the island of Cabilao, which they moderately enjoyed, with resort too "posh" to their taste.
-And then it was not super nice either ...
+But I had the great pleasure, before my departure, to see again Marika and Shareef, also in Cebu City.
+We had exchanged our phone numbers in Siquijor to be able to send SMS.
+In the meantime, they went to spend a few days in the island of Cabilao, which they moderately enjoyed, with resort too "posh" to their taste.
+And the weather was not very nice either...

-So we take a last pot together, not far from my hotel, on Monday, in the beginning of the afternoon.
-My luggage is done, I booked a taxi to take me to the airport.
-We are happy to meet again, to tell us our last travel anecdotes.
+So we have a last drink together, not far from my hotel, on Monday, in the beginning of the afternoon.
+My luggage is done, I booked a cab to take me to the airport.
+We are very happy to meet again, to tell us our last travel anecdotes.

-They are here to visit the dive shops and try to find a new suit for Shareef, but have not found anything very interesting for the moment.
-The prices are identical to the European prices, the choice is not huge.
-Decidedly, Cebu is not the ideal place for shopping!
+They are here to visit the dive stores and try to find a new suit for Shareef, but they haven't found anything interesting yet.
+Prices are the same as in Europe, the choice is not huge.
+Cebu is definitely not the best place for shopping!